-We evaluate our system on four publicly available computer vision benchmarks, the Graz-02 (Opelt et al. 2006), the PAS-CAL VOC 2007 (Everingham et al. 2007) and the Caltech 101 (Fei-Fei et al. 2004) data sets for object classification, and the activities of daily living life data set (Messing et al. 2009) for action classification.
+We evaluate our system on four publicly available computer vision benchmarks, the Graz-02 [25], the PAS-CAL VOC 2007 [10] and the Caltech 101 [11] data sets for object classification, and the activities of daily living life data set [22] for action classification.

-For the object classification experiments, we extract dense SIFT features (Lowe 1999) by using the vl_phow function from the VLFeat toolbox (Vedaldi and Fulkerson 2008).
-For the action classification experiments, we use the HoF descriptors (Laptev et al. 2008) to describe detected Harris3D interest points (Laptev and Lindeberg 2003).
+For the object classification experiments, we extract dense SIFT features [21] by using the vl\phow function from the VLFeat toolbox [35].
+For the action classification experiments, we use the HoF descriptors [19] to describe detected Harris3D interest points [18].
 We apply K-means to the randomly sampled 200,000 descriptors from the training images/videos to form the visual codebook.
-The computed visual words are then used to encode the descriptors with the LLC method (Wang et al. 2010).
-For the LLC encoding, we set the number of nearest neighbors and the regularization parameter to 5 and 10^{-4} respectively.
+The computed visual words are then used to encode the descriptors with the LLC method [39].
+For the LLC encoding, we set the number of nearest neighbors and the regularization parameter to 5 and $10^{-4}$ respectively.
 The codebook sizes are 1024, 8192, 2048 and 1000 for the Graz-02, VOC-07, Caltech-101 and the Activities data sets respectively (often following the sizes used by others, in order to allow for a fair comparison in the subsequent experiments).

-We compare the performance of the proposed latent operations, 'crop', 'split', 'crop-uni-split', 'crop-split' to the standard bag-of-features (BoF) and one level spatial pyramid (SP) (Lazebnik et al. 2006).
+We compare the performance of the proposed latent operations, 'crop', 'split', 'crop-uni-split', 'cropsplit' to the standard bag-of-features (BoF) and one level spatial pyramid (SP) [20].
 The BoF represents an image/video with a histogram of quantized local features and thus discards the spatial/temporal layout of the image/video structure.
 The SP is a more extensive representation which incorporates spatial information into the features by using a pyramidal representation.
-In our experiments, we use a one level SP (1×1 for the top layer and 2×2 for the base) for images, and a similar SP for videos, where the base is only temporally divided.
-The performance criterion is the mean multi-class classification accuracy for the Graz-02, lines through the image center, while at the next iteration iter1, the image can be splitted with one of the 9 green nodes.
-At the last iteration iter2, all splitting nodes are eligible (Color figure online)
+In our experiments, we use a one level SP ( $1 \times 1$ for the top layer and $2 \times 2$ for the base) for images, and a similar SP for videos, where the base is only temporally divided.
+The performance criterion is the mean multiclass classification accuracy for the Graz-02, Caltech-101 and the Activities data sets and mean AP (mAP) for the VOC-07.
+Similarly, the feature representation of the 'split', 'crop-uni-split' and 'crop-split' operations are equal with the SP.

 Fig. 7 Illustration of the splitting operation in iterative learning.
 The green and gray nodes show the points where splitting is considered.
-At iter 0 the image can only be splitted with horizontal and vertical
+At iter 0 the image can only be splitted with horizontal and vertical lines through the image center, while at the next iteration iter 1, the image can be splitted with one of the 9 green nodes.
+At the last iteration iter 2, all splitting nodes are eligible.